 St. Sofia’s Cathedral

-On my final day in Kiev the temperature had dropped more than 20°C. It was cool and a persistent rain was falling.
+On my final day in Kiev the temperature had dropped more than 20°C. It was cool and rain was falling.
 I walked down to Kreshchatyk again, which was pedestrianised because it was the weekend.
 I don’t know if it was a special event or if it happens every weekend, but the whole street was filled with people playing sports of various kinds.
 There was five-a-side football, badminton, volleyball, and pole-vaulting.
 It was a shame it was rainy but I really enjoyed seeing all this going on.
 The atmosphere was friendly and communal and I decided that Kiev was a city that I liked a lot.

 After Kreshchatyk I walked up to Ploshcha Sofiyivska, where St. Sofia’s Cathedral stands amid heavy traffic.
 It cost a couple of hryvnia to go up the bell tower, to see the view over the bright golden domes to the grey rainy city beyond.

 I’d have liked to stay in Kiev for longer, but my train ticket was booked, and so later that evening I walked to the train station with April.
 She got her train to L’viv, and then I boarded the night train to Odesa.
 We left Kiev at 10.15pm.